mfaani/mfaani/content/posts/devtools/Optimizing App Size/How can I inspect the size impact of symbols in an app binary/index.md

 nm -a <your binary> | grep - | wc -l
 ```

-I'm grepping on `-` is because debug symbols are annotated as such.
+I'm grepping on `-` because debug symbols are annotated as such.
 See `man nm` in Terminal for more.

 Get count of **Swift** symbols: